Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 ## Stripping the Decorator from a Job

-If you ever want to strip the decorator from a pre-decorated `#!Python @job` for any reason, you can call the `.__wrapped__` attribute.
+If you ever want to strip the decorator from a pre-decorated `#!Python @job` (e.g. to test out a calculation locally without changing your quacc settings), you can call the `.__wrapped__` attribute.
 This returns the original function.

 ```python
 from quacc import job